trevthedev777/JavaScript-As-I-Learnt-It/06_More_About_Functions/README.md

 So there is a slight difference between writing them these different ways and that is:

--   With a `function declaration`, it gets goisted to the top and it can ve declared anywhere in the file, and is can also be reused throughout the script (i.e also after its used)
+-   With a `function declaration`, it gets hoisted to the top and it can ve declared anywhere in the file, and is can also be reused throughout the script (i.e also after its used)

 -   With `function expressions`, it also gets hoisted but it does not get initialized/defined, it **can't** be declared anywhere in the script (i.e it can be used over and over)